Solution for Injection

 Things you must do

-Tell any doctor or nurse that have been given this medicine if:
+Tell any doctor or nurse that are giving you this medicine if:

 you are about to be started on any new medicine